bishoybassem/expense-tracker/README.md

 <img align="right" width="275" src="diagram.svg"/>

+* __authenticator__: a Spring Boot microservice that offers an API for user signup, persists the user data to a PostgreSQL database, and issues JSON Web Tokens for user login requests.
+The JWT holds the user's identity, and is required/verified by the other microservices.

-* __tracker__: a microservice implemented with Spring Boot that has the following responsibilities:
-  * Offers CRUD API for managing the transactions (expenses/incomes).
-  * Persists the transaction data to a PostgreSQL database.
-  * Notifies other services about transaction events asynchronously through RabbitMQ.
+* __tracker__: a Spring Boot microservice that offers a CRUD API for managing the transactions (expenses/incomes), persists the transaction data to a PostgreSQL database, and notifies other services about transaction events asynchronously through RabbitMQ.

-* __reporter__: a microservice implemented with Spring Boot that has the following responsibilities:
-  * Consumes transaction events from RabbitMQ (posted by the tracker microservice).
-  * Aggregates the transaction data to the corresponding reports, and persists it to a MongoDB instance.
+* __reporter__: a Spring Boot microservice that consumes transaction events from RabbitMQ (posted by the tracker microservice), aggregates the transaction data to the corresponding reports, persists the reports to a MongoDB instance, and finally, exposes those reports via an API.

-  * Offers an API for querying the reports.
+* __api-commons__: a module that holds common POJOs for API responses, along with common servlet filters for JWT verification and request logging.

 * __mq-messages__: a module that offers POJOs, used for the exchange of transaction events between the producers (tracker) and the consumers (reporter).
 [Protobuf](https://developers.google.com/protocol-buffers) is used for generating the POJOs, as well as serialization/deserialization of the event messages.